StochSS/sciope/docs/source/index.rst

     from sciope.stochmet.stochmet import StochMET
     met = StochMET(simulator, lhc, summary_stats)

-Run the parameter sweep of 500 points
+Run a parameter sweep of 500 points

 .. code-block:: python

     met.compute(n_points=500, chunk_size=10)

-Here we will explore parameter points expressed in feature space using a dimension reduction method.
+Here we will explore parameter points expressed in feature space (summary statistics) using a dimension reduction method.
-User can interact with points and label points according to different model behavior.
+The User can interact with points and label points according to different model behavior.

 OBS!
 The explore function make use of interactive tools such as `ipywidgets <https://github.com/jupyter-widgets/ipywidgets>`_, it is therefore required that you run in a jupyter notebook with an interactive backend (see the first code cell of this example)